pr0spered/FullStack-php/README.md

 - **Search:** Search for movies by their name.
 - **Seat Selection:** Choose seats and review them before booking.
 Booked tickets are made unavailable.
 Seats are locked during review and automatically released after 5 minutes.
 - **Manage Tickets:** Book tickets and view booked tickets history.
 Ticket confirmation once booking is completed.
+- **Confirmation Email:** After payment is completed, a confirmation email containing the ticket and movie details is sent to the user.
 - **Payment Simulation:** Pay via UPI or card through a simulated payment gateway.
 - **Movie Rating:** Rate movies and view overall movie ratings.